 Gain restaurant quality control with advanced quality incident risk management.
 Continue reading to learn how centralized software systems achieve this.

-Foodservice operators with outdated quality incident management (QIM) systems often discover an incident detrimental to their brand's reputation.
+Foodservice operators with manual or outdated quality incident management (QIM) systems may often discover increased risks of incidents that could be detrimental to their brand's reputation.

-However, suppose a customer experiences a consistent level of food quality in a restaurant chain.
-An efficient QIM system provides this and offers a higher return on investment for foodservice multi-unit operators and the organization’s bottom line.
+An efficient QIM system provides the ability for improved quality compliance and consistency, brand protection, quality-related risk mitigation and offers a higher return on investment for foodservice multi-unit operators and the organization’s bottom line.
 So, what is QIM?

 What is quality incident management?

-For foodservice supply chain and corporate management teams, quality incident management (QIM) is the process of analyzing quality trend data to prevent or address quality and service issues before they occur or spread.
-If an incident has occured, the next step is to identify the source of the issue and quickly resolve it.
+For foodservice supply chain and quality assurance teams, quality incident management (QIM) is using best practice processes of tracking incidents and analyzing quality trend data to prevent or address quality and service issues before they occur or spread.

 Causes and risks of quality incidents in your foodservice supply chain